 The current service provider SOA issues the M-EVENT-REPORT confirmation.
+For the XML interface, NOTR – NotificationReply.

 The NPAC SMS waits for the subscriptionEffectiveReleaseDate date to arrive.

 At this point, the flow follows the SubscriptionVersion Immediate Disconnect (continued) scenario (B.5.4.1.1).
 The NPAC SMS proceeds to issue M-DELETEs for the subscriptionVersion to the Local SMS and then the donor service provider’s SOA is notified of the impending disconnect.